 I thought I remembered what it felt like to hear those words, and what those first, awful days after a cancer diagnosis are like.

-Like all cancer survivors, I remember some of the specifics in excruciating detail: the date and time of day, the spot in the kitchen where I picked up the phone, the tone of the doctor’s voice, delivering the news as clearly and gently as she could, “It is cancer.”
-I thought that I had held on to the most important part of that experience, and for the most noble of reasons.
-Without a clear memory of where the journey began, for example, I would not be able to fully appreciate the challenges and triumphs of this experience.
+Like all cancer survivors, I remember some of the specifics in excruciating detail: the date and time of day, the spot in the kitchen where I picked up the phone, the tone of the doctor’s voice, delivering the news as clearly and gently as she could.
+“It is cancer.”
+I thought I had held on to the most important part of that experience, for the most noble of reasons.
+Without a clear memory of where the journey began, I would not be able to fully appreciate the challenges and triumphs of this experience.
 I would need a clear memory of it all if I had any chance of comforting the saddest and shakiest of my patients, of convincing them that their anxiety and grief is not, as they so often fear, beyond that from which they can recover.

 I was running errands Monday morning, on the way to the countertop place, frustrated with the latest delay in the bathroom renovation, when my cell phone rang.
 It was my very best friend, calling from her home in another city, the usual and frequent kind of calls that have sustained our friendship half a country apart.
 I was not expecting news of any kind, and I greeted her without a flicker of guardedness.
 I could hear her faintly crying before she spoke.
 “It is cancer,” she said tearfully, her northern accent making it sound like “kyenser”.
-Maybe that was why it took a minute for me to take in the meaning of what she’d said.
+Maybe that was why it took a minute for me to take in what she’d said.

 Or maybe, when it is someone you love, the words just sound different.